-Travel between the islands is made possible by ferry, sea plane and traditional water taxis, dgħajsa (pronounced ‘dysa’), which have been used for centuries.
+Travel between the islands is made possible by ferry, seaplane and traditional water taxis known as dgħajsa (pronounced ‘dysa’), which have been used for centuries.

 Public transport in Malta

-Single- and multiple-journey tickets can be bought at ticket booths and vending machines at central locations, such as the Valletta Terminus, the university campus and the airport.
+Single- and multiple-journey tickets can be bought at ticket booths and vending machines at central locations.
 Certain tickets can be purchased from bus drivers, preferably with exact change as drivers may refuse large notes.

-Expats who will be using buses often should consider buying a Tallinja Card, which offers better deals on fares and can be recharged at vending machines and tickets offices.
+Expats who will be using buses frequently should consider buying a Tallinja Card, which offers better deals on fares and can be recharged online or at vending machines and ticket offices.